JakeFlasher/stackedit-app-data/New Plan.md

 ## For the first time, introduce the concept of "time-domain" and "freq-domain" in workload synthesis
+The search space is almost infinite, you cannot grasp every aspect at once.
+Once got on some aspects, the others wil
 ### Time-domain
 1. Examples: Sniper, Simpoints, Smarts
 2. Accurate in overall ipc measurement